england00/MethWayOS/.vscode/Guidelines to Connect AImage Lab Server Space/Guidelines_to_Connect_AImage_Lab_Server_Space.md

 First, after submitting  the request for server resource allocation, it is necessary to have received the access credentials, which include:
- - the **username** provided in the welcome email sent to your institutional UNIMORE mailbox;
+ - The **username** provided in the welcome email sent to your institutional UNIMORE mailbox;
- - the **password**, which matches the one used to access the same mailbox.
+ - The **password**, which matches the one used to access the same mailbox.

 ### 2 - Connecting to the UNIMORE network
 To perform the procedure, you must be connected to the UNIMORE network.
 This can be done:
-- by being physically present within the department;
+- Being physically present within the department;
-- by remotely connecting to the network via the university VPN, following  the guide available at this link (https://www.sba.unimore.it/site/home/risorse/condizioni-di-accesso-e-vpn.html).
+- Remotely connecting to the network via the university VPN, following  the guide available at this link (https://www.sba.unimore.it/site/home/risorse/condizioni-di-accesso-e-vpn.html).

 ### 3 - Connecting to the server using credentials